-All students in Kindergarten through Level 8 are issued a DePaul School Chromebook to be used in their educational activities.
+All students in Kindergarten through Level 8 are issued a DePaul School Chromebook or tablet to be used in their educational activities.
 Students will be given instructions on the proper use of their Chromebooks at the beginning of each year.
-Such instruction is done both in person at school and is provided in writing for parents / guardians.
-Students and parents/guardians are responsible for the proper care of the Chromebook, and it's return at the end of the year in the same condition as it was issued at the beginning of the year (each family is responsible for the returned material; replacement fees may be applicable).
+Such instruction is done both in person at school and is provided in writing for parents/guardians.
+Students and parents/guardians are responsible for the proper care of the Chromebook, and its return at the end of the year in the same condition as it was issued at the beginning of the year (each family is responsible for the condition of the returned material; replacement fees may be applicable).